tyler-bartschi/chess/notes.md

 - args array starts at 0, the call to `java` and the file name are not included.
 - 2d arrays are initialzed like this: `int[][] square = new int[4][4]`
 - In method parameters, you can use something like this: `average(double... values)`, which can accept any number of arguments.
 It creates an array of the passed arguments.
 A parameter of this kind must be the last parameter of the method.
+- use an InputStream to read in files from a path object, and an OutputStream to write to a path
 -